Welcome to the Yacht & Catamaran section.

 PTFE – Spray Lubricant

-With regard to sheaves, cars and travelers, winches (not the greased areas) furling gear etc. PTFE spray is recommended it is a very good lubricant and does not absorb dirt and dust, ideal for the sailing environment.
+Regarding sheaves, cars and travelers, winches (not the greased areas) furling gear etc. PTFE spray is recommended, it does not a absorb dirt and dust and is ideal for the sailing environment.

 The Modern Diesel Engine its Fuel and the Environment